-Sto atus TR TRANSPORTATION (PROJECTS TO BE TRANSFERRED TO COMMUNITY FACILITIES IN CWP) Ongoing Postponed Not Accomplished COMMENTS 1 Coordinate City of Midville road paving efforts and participate in Burke County's efforts to develop a countywide road paving program that prioritizes paving of routes in areas where development is planned X This project will be removed as Burke County is not including this in their CWP 2 Participate in efforts with Burke County to develop a countywide connector street plan × Midville will follow Burke County's lead and position for development of a countywide connector street plan, however, This project will be removed as Burke County is not including this in their CWP COMMUNITY FACILITIES Sto atus C Ongoing Postponed Not Accomplished COMMENTS 1 Take part in collaborative discussions with municipalities on parks and recreation issues as needed X X Midville has a community center.
+Sto atus TRANSPORTATION (PROJECTS TO BE TRANSFERRED TO COMMUNITY FACILITIES IN CWP) Ongoing Postponed Not Accomplished COMMENTS 1 Coordinate City of Midville road paving efforts and participate in Burke County's efforts to develop a countywide road paving program that prioritizes paving of routes in areas where development is planned X This project will be removed as Burke County is not including this in their CWP.
+Moved to Community Facilities Policy, page 24 2 Participate in efforts with Burke County to develop a countywide connector street plan Х Midville will follow Burke County's lead and position for development of a countywide connector street plan, however, This project will be removed as Burke County is not including this in their CWP.
+Moved to Community Facilities Policy, page 24 atus C OMMUNITY FACILITIES Completed Ongoing Postponed Not Accomplished COMMENTS 1 Take part in collaborative discussions with municipalities on parks and recreation issues as needed Х Midville has a community center.
 A playscape and basketball court have been installed.
-This will be moved to Policy 2 Assess needs for and seek funds for future water/sewer improvements X Midville's water system has issues with water not being clear although it meets EPD/EPA water standards.
+This will be moved to Community Facilities Policy, page 24 2 Assess needs for and seek funds for future water/sewer improvements Х Midville's water system has issues with water not being clear although it meets EPD/EPA water standards.
 Midville needs new water meters.
-This will be removed to be project specific.
-3 Participate in the update of the Burke County Hazard Mitigation Plan and incorporate the plan and specific actions and issues from it in future comprehensive plan or STWP updates X City is participating in update of Hazard Mitigation Plan
+This will be removed to be project specific, see page 169 3 Participate in the update of the Burke County Hazard Mitigation Plan and incorporate the plan and specific actions and issues from it in future comprehensive plan or STWP updates Х City is participating in update of Hazard Mitigation Plan